quantum-proof/WTFSolidity/Languages/en/10_InsertionSort/readme.md

 ```

 5. `Ternary operator`

-The ternary operator is the only operator in `solidity` that accepts three operands ： a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.
+The ternary operator is the only operator in `Solidity` that accepts three operands ： a condition followed by a question mark (?), then an expression to execute if the condition is truthy followed by a colon (:), and finally the expression to execute if the condition is falsy.
 This operator is frequently used as an alternative to an if...else statement.

 ```solidity
 // ternary/conditional operator